abbyssoul/cmd-tester/README.md

 standard input and compare response with expected.

 Example:
-- Given the following script 'src/test/test-script':
+- Given the following script as input 'src/test/test-script':
 	> cat src/test/test-script
 		# This is a comment
 		-> hello